 It’s destroying my intellect.
-I have been obsessed over the last couple months with the current topics ranging from Trump, to gun control, to food regulations, to Comey, to Syria.
+I have been obsessed over the last couple months with the current topics ranging from Trump, to gun control, to food regulations, to the Border, to foreign affairs.
 The problem is that it’s causing me huge anxiety.
 I realized as I sit in a hotel in Auckland, New Zealand at 4 am reading all the Twitter feeds, and then the Facebook feeds, and then the news that… I’m addicted.

 I’ve noticed in my slip down the social media rabbit hole just how cruel people can be to each other.
 It isn’t just disagreement anymore.
 If you disagree with another’s view on anything, you can’t just disagree, it calls into question everything about their character.
 It’s actually quite scary where people are taking this.

 I don’t want to do it anymore.
 I have stayed on social media because I think it can be used for good.
 People can interact with each other and have fun and be positive.
 The problem is, I’m not sure I can do that side and not also get pulled down into the depths of the dark side.
 I may need a social media break.
 I’m going to stop all social media and all the news for the next 7 days.
 I commit to not look at anything for 7 days and then I will re-evaluate how that feels.”